vharsh97/blaze_app/README.md

 <a href="http://ec2-3-17-69-178.us-east-2.compute.amazonaws.com:8080">Blaze-Web</a>
 (If there is any server failure or any error then feel free raise the issue or mail to us at:-<a href = "mailto: vharsh.srivastava@gmail.com">HARSH</a> or
 <a href = "mailto: ajha1054@gmail.coma@gmail.com">AMIT</a>

-## Machine Learning powered Android Application
-This application can detect objects in any of the three ways:
-  * Image choosen from Gallery
-  * From image taken within the App
-  * Real time in video stream